choobs1/Java-SimpleChatApp/Readme.md

 The app has the functionality to allow multiple users to talk to each other.
 To start the app, one must start the server first:

-`	`You may do so by entering the following command into the command line after you are in the directory of the files:
+You may do so by entering the following command into the command line after you are in the directory of the files.
+It will then start the chat server on a default port: 14001:

-`		`java ChatServer
+`java ChatServer`

-`	`It will then start the chat server on a default port: 14001

-`	`If you chose to start it on a different port you must do as follows:
+If you chose to start it on a different port you must do as follows:

-`		`java ChatServer -csp [PORT NUMBER]
+`java ChatServer -csp [PORT NUMBER]`

 Next we start the chat client by inputting the command:

-`		`java ChatClient
+`java ChatClient`

-`	`It will start the client on port 14001 and the localhost ip.

-`	`To use different ip use argument -cca [IP ADDRESS ] and to use a different port use -ccp [PORT]

-`	`You may use both arguments together as such:
+To use different ip use argument `-cca [IP ADDRESS ]` and to use a different port use `-ccp [PORT]`.
+You may use both arguments together as such:

-`		`java ChatClient -cca [IP] -ccp [Port]
+`java ChatClient -cca [IP] -ccp [Port]`

 If one wishes to shut down the client while using they can type the EXIT command into the chat and the client should close.